Do Guns Reduce Crime Through Posing a Threat to Criminals?

 • First, the study does not hold up to comparative analysis versus other statistics on gun violence in the US.

-• Secondly, its estimate is extremely large versus other estimates — yet the other estimates are rarely mentioned.
+• Secondly, its estimate is extremely large compared to other estimates, yet the other estimates are rarely mentioned.

-This personal defense argument has been inaccurately proposed as historical support for the 2nd Amendment, but also for general gun rights by the NRA, who have also been promoting the Kleck study.
-The Kleck study, nor any similar study is required to support either the special or general right to keep and bear arms.
+The NRA has inaccurately proposed this personal defense argument as historical support for the Second Amendment and general gun rights, promoting the Kleck study.
+Neither the Kleck study nor any similar study is required to support either the special or general right to keep and bear arms.